Moviestorm: History

 Founded as a startup in Cambridge by Machinima experts Matt Kelland and Dave Lloyd, Moviestorm got three investment rounds of £400k in 2005, £900k in 2007 and $3M in 2008.

 Moviestorm has been generally available since August 2008 and over 160,000 people have now registered to use it.

 The interface has undergone fairly radical change since its first incarnation.
 Many User Interface improvements were implemented with the release of version 1.3 in June 2010 and version 1.4, released in August 2010, contained some long-awaited upgrades especially in the Dressing room which allows much more control over facial morphing of avatars.
 This release also features a completely new lighting system which more closely resembles the 3-light systems used in real live action filming.
 Version 1.5 was released on 8 December, and featured many upgrades to the program, including an auto save feature, a new video export format, and a "terrain editor", where users can now edit the default green mountains surrounding the set.

-More recently, Moviestorm have released an iPad app that provides users with a simplified video creation solution, an approach to the genre suited to cross-curricular teaching and learning, converting Powerpoints into slideshows that present themselves, and fun video messaging.

-Moviestorm Ltd interacts with customers in its active online forums.